 When multiple appraisals are obtained, the underwriter must select and use the most accurate appraisal.
-The method of selecting (for example similarity of comps, appraiser commentary, and cost approach) should be documented in the loan file.
+In cases where a second appraisal is completed by the same appraiser, the most recent one should be used.
+In cases where a second appraisal is completed by a different appraiser, use the appraisal deemed most accurate.
+The method of selection (for example similarity of comps, appraiser commentary, and cost approach) should be documented in the loan file.